Can Dogs Eat Pineapple? The Fruity Truth About Fido and This Tropical Treat

 – Small dogs under 10 lbs: No more than 2-3 small chunks of pineapple once or twice a week.

-– Medium dogs 10 – 30 lbs: About 1/4 cup of pineapple 2-3 times per week.
+– Medium dogs 10 – 30 lbs: About 1/4 cup of pineapple once or twice a week.

-– Large dogs 30 – 50 lbs: Up to 1/2 cup of pineapple 2-3 times a week.
+– Large dogs 30 – 50 lbs: Up to 1/2 cup of pineapple once or twice a week.

 Always start with small amounts to see how your dog handles it.
 Gradually increase to the recommendations above if your dog seems to tolerate it well.
 Limit high-sugar foods like pineapple to occasional treats, not everyday meals.

 Monitor your dog after feeding pineapple.
-Diarrhea or vomiting can be signs they’ve had too much.
+Diarrhea or vomiting can be signs that they’ve had too much.
 Drinking extra water and urinating more frequently are also common.
 Adjust serving sizes down if needed to prevent these symptoms.

 Tips for Feeding Pineapple Safely